FriendlyScore/FriendlyScore-Connect-Ionic-Native-Example/readme.md

 #### Add the following values to your App Level build.gradle file(In the demo, [app/build.gradle](https://github.com/FriendlyScore/FriendlyScore-Connect-Ionic-Native-Example/blob/master/android/app/build.gradle))

-Now we must read the configuration to create the string resources that will be used by the FriendlyScore Connect for Android.
+Now we must read the configuration to create the string resources that will be used by the FriendlyScore Connect Android library.
 Also we will include the FriendlyScore Connect Library.

 ```groovy
 android {